Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 these invariants are true, they will remain true until changes are made.

 newAmountKeywordRecords is an array of `AmountKeywordRecords`, which are objects where the keys are keywords and the values are the amounts to be paid to the offer at the same index in the `offerHandles`.
+Note that the offer keywords can be different for different offers with no effect on a reallocation.

 This operation throws an error:
-- If any of the newAmountKeywordRecords do not have a value for all the keywords in sparseKeywords.
-- If any newAmountKeywordRecords have keywords not in sparseKeywords.
 - If there are only 0 or 1 offerHandles given.

 The reallocation only happens if 'offer safety' and conservation of rights are true, as enforced by Zoe.